 View ACTED Base map in a larger map

-Reducing health risks by providing clean water, good sanitation and hygiene practices
+Reducing health risks by providing clean water, good sanitation and hygiene

-Partners in 2012:
+Partners in 2013:

 European Commission Humanitarian Aid & Civil Protection (ECHO), Frédéric Dohet, French Embassy, Office of U.S. Foreign Disaster Assistance (OFDA)